f-l-i-n-t-s-t-o-n-e/testing/README.md

 under construction:

 - make the trading page more like an order book
-- EVM bridge. service provider can create a swap offer that lets a customer bridge between any EVM network (i.e. Arbitrum to Ethereum L1, BSC to Optimism, etc)
+- EVM bridge. service provider can create a swap offer that lets a customer bridge between any EVM network (i.e. Arbitrum to Ethereum L1, BSC to Optimism, etc). fees are paid in VEO

 known bugs